Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Discussion

 \subsection{Network sampling and bias}

-Given that the majority of social networks can only be indirectly observed or inferred, either owing to the true nature of these networks such as contact networks, or the nature of data from social network companies, network sampling mechanisms have a long and extensive history across multiple disciplines \cite{gile2018methods,10.1145/1150402.1150479,10.1145/2601438,kolaczyk_2017,10.1145/3442202}.
-The sensitivity of various centrality measures to sampling schemes has been comprehensively mined in the empirical community, see \cite{borgatti2005centrality,costenbader2003stability,kossinets2006effects,smith2017network,wang2012measurement}.
-Specific to this paper related to attributed networks, \cite{karimi2022minorities} gives a nice recent survey including a comprehensive list of references for the state of the art and motivating questions from the applied domain.
-While the model (in the preferential attachment $\gamma\equiv1$ setting) was previously formulated and degree distribution analyzed in \cite{jordan2013geometric}, the use of this model in the context of gaining insight for various questions related to bias in social networks were initiated in \cite{Wagner:2017,Karimi:2018} where in particular they study (using fluid limits type analysis) the large network limit degree distribution for this model and the impact of the kernel $\kappa$ and the density of different types $\mvpi$ on this degree distribution and then compare the insight provided by the model for empirical network data.
-An in-depth numerical analysis of this model, in the setting of various sampling schemes, for providing an accurate representation and ranking of various groups, especially in the tail of the distribution, was carried out in \cite{Wagner:2017}.
-Inequality (as measured by Gini coefficient) for Page-rank type centrality scores and inequity (as measured by representation of minorities amongst high centrality ranking nodes) was studied in \cite{espin2022inequality} using a model similar to the one in this paper (but with added phenomenon such as activity parameters for each vertex); the authors, through numerical simulations, study the effect of homophily and heterophily in amplifying or reducing such phenomena and compare real world data to the model via estimation of the driving parameters in the model.
-In this paper they further emphasized the importance of \emph{directed} network models.
-In \cite{espin2018towards}, the main goal was to predict attribute information for unlabelled vertices, where partial information is provided through a sampled set of vertices, along with the induced subgraph and attribute information of the sampled vertices; the goal was to understand the impact of various sampling algorithms and corresponding classifiers for predicting attribute information for the rest of the network; once again the class of models studied in this paper was used to provide insight into such questions.
-In \cite{ferrara2022link}, these questions were taken one step further in trying to understand the impact of recommender systems on the structure of the network (via their recommendations, for example, reinforcing popularity bias).
+{\cg Given that the majority of social networks can only be indirectly observed, network sampling mechanisms have a long and extensive history across multiple disciplines \cite{gile2018methods,10.1145/1150402.1150479,10.1145/2601438,kolaczyk_2017,10.1145/3442202}.
+Rigorous understanding of network sampling mechanisms for the model considered in this paper has been intractable and was one of our motivations for proving the abstract local weak limit theory for these models.
+In the network science community, the sensitivity of various centrality measures to sampling schemes has been studied via numerics, see \cite{borgatti2005centrality,costenbader2003stability,kossinets2006effects,smith2017network,wang2012measurement}.
+Specific to this paper related to attributed networks, \cite{karimi2022minorities} gives a nice recent survey.
+The use of the discussed model in the context of gaining insight for various questions related to bias in social networks was initiated in \cite{Wagner:2017,Karimi:2018} using fluid limits.
+An in-depth numerical analysis of this model for various sampling schemes was carried out in \cite{Wagner:2017}.
+In \cite{espin2018towards}, the main goal was to predict attribute information for unlabelled vertices, where partial information is provided through a sampled set of vertices.
+In \cite{ferrara2022link}, these questions were taken one step further to understand the impact of recommender systems on the structure of the network (for example, reinforcing popularity bias). }